ikh-innovation/polaris_image_stitching/README.md

 # ROS Node for Image Stitching
-ROS Node for Realtime Image Stitching for imags obtained from two different unsynnchronized/synnchronized cameras.
+ROS Node for Realtime Image Stitching for images obtained from two different unsynnchronized/synnchronized cameras.

 ## Usage
 ### Running the node